 The key is in their modulatory interaction with the body’s endogenous cannabinoid system (ECS).
 By binding to specific cannabinoid receptors — specifically the CB1 and CB2 receptors — cannabinoids and terpenoids directly influence neurotransmitters operating within the nervous system.

-While the Entourage Effect is often overlooked in the discussion around terpenes, it’s precisely that interactive process which separates the consumption of liquid THC or simple CBD isolates from the highly therapeutic whole plant experience of cannabis consumption.
+While the Entourage Effect is often overlooked in the discussion around terpenes, it’s precisely that interactive process that separates the consumption of liquid THC or simple CBD isolates from the highly therapeutic whole plant experience of cannabis consumption.

 Terpenes Could Be The Future of The Legal Cannabis Industry

 As continuing medical research teaches us more about cannabis terpenes, it’s likely they’ll grow into an industry phenomenon of their own in the near future.
-Comprehensive educational campaigns on THC and CBD have brought millions of consumers, entrepreneurs and investors into the legal cannabis industry.
+Comprehensive educational campaigns on THC and CBD have brought millions of consumers, entrepreneurs, and investors into the legal cannabis industry.
 As more independent studies on terpenes and their therapeutic properties are released to the public, it’s only a matter of time before they do the same.

 Written by Eric Van Buskirk, the founder of ClickStream, a content strategy agency.
 He oversaw nine of the largest content marketing data studies of the past three years.
 The studies were done for Neil Patel and Brian Dean of Backlinko.